TheLanguageArchive/RELISH-LMF/README.md

   conform the examples in H.1.2.3 and the [ItalianLMFTestSuites instance](https://github.com/TheLanguageArchive/RELISH-LMF/blob/master/examples/LIRICS/ItalianLMFTestSuites.xml) from LIRICs.
 (Note: the DTD doesn't contain these attributes and the example in H.1.2.3 puts the information inside the feature structure.
-  RELISH LMF aims to be consistent and follow the pattern as much as possible.)
+  RELISH LMF aims to be consistent and follow the patterns described above as much as possible.)
 - The directed association between *MWE Lex* and *Component* isn't expressed at all.
 The standard says "the components are not referenced